gicking/stm8gal/README.md

 # General Notes

 - bootloader programming via UART, SPI or CAN is supported by most STM8 devices.
 However, not all devices support each interface.
-A full description of the bootloaders can be found in [UM0560](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/user_manual/CD00201192.pdf), including an overview of STM8 devices with respective bootloader mode:
+A full description of the bootloaders can be found in [UM0560](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/user_manual/CD00201192.pdf), including an overview of STM8 devices with respective bootloader mode.
+For version >=1.2.0 the UART mode can optionally be auto-detected by _stm8gal_:

 <p align="center">
   <img src="images/BSL_Modes.png">